 Specialization RequirementsView details Hide details

-To specialize in Strategic Management enrol in 12.00 credits as outlined below:
+To specialize in Strategic Management enrol in a total of 12.00 credits as outlined below:

-Choose any three courses (9.00 credits) from the list below:
+- up to three courses from the Elective Courses list

 - ECON 3200 3.00 ECONOMICS OF BUSINESS MANAGEMENT